google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 ⚠️ Carbon Monoxide Warning

 NEVER run a gas generator indoors, in a garage, or near open windows.
 Carbon monoxide is odorless and deadly.
-The EU2200i does NOT have a built-in CO sensor — you must follow safe operation practices.
+The EU2200i does NOT have a built-in CO sensor — safe operation practices are your responsibility.

 Image Placement 03

-EU2200i running with extension cords or connected to a transfer switch
+EU2200i running outdoors with extension cords or connected to a transfer switch

 Click to upload